 Whatever you do this summer, make sure you mark down the gala dates and support the village galas and their valuable work in keeping local traditions alive for the next generation.

-PLEASE NOTE: While every effort is made to ensure accuracy, please check with event organisers to ensure there have been no changes.
+PLEASE NOTE: While every effort is made to ensure accuracy, Hope Valley Online is not the organiser of these events and dates may be subject to change.
+Please check with event organisers before travelling.

 As if this isn't enough, don't forget how much there is going on in the Hope Valley and wider Peak District!